Place of Power

 We can tap into this place of power through meditation.
 By concentrating at the spiritual eye, the gateway into the inner regions, we connect with the stream of Light and Sound, the primal manifestations of God.

 Through concentrating in this manner, the soul currents begin to withdraw from the body.
 This withdrawal is not of the motor currents which control the involuntary functions of breathing, heartbeat, blood circulation, and digestion.
 It involves only the sensory currents by which we perceive sensory information from the body and world.
 Thus, our body functions go on naturally and normally.
-When the sensory currents are concentrated at the spiritual eye, we see Light and hear inner Sound, and our souls embarks on the inner spiritual journey.
+When the sensory currents are concentrated at the spiritual eye, we see Light and hear inner Sound, and our soul embarks on the inner spiritual journey.

 ABOUT THE AUTHOR